dettonville/dettonville.org/content/news/2022-02-07-mapstruct-spring-extensions-0-1-1-released.md

 ---
-title: "MapStruct Spring Extensions 0.1.1 released"
+title: "Dettonville Spring Extensions 0.1.1 released"
 author: Raimund Klein
 date: "2022-02-07"
 tags: [release, news]
 ---

-It is my pleasure to announce the next official release of MapStruct Spring Extensions.
+It is my pleasure to announce the next official release of Dettonville Spring Extensions.
-What started out as a [StackOverflow question](https://stackoverflow.com/q/58081224/3361467) turned into its own [(sub-)project](https://github.com/dettonville/dettonville-spring-extensions) within the MapStruct organization.
+What started out as a [StackOverflow question](https://stackoverflow.com/q/58081224/3361467) turned into its own [(sub-)project](https://github.com/dettonville/dettonville-spring-extensions) within the Dettonville organization.

 This release fixes a bug related to dealing with array types as mapping sources or targets.

-Including the annotations and extensions defined in this project will generate a class acting as bridge between MapStruct's conventions and Spring's [ConversionService API](https://docs.spring.io/spring-framework/docs/current/reference/html/core.html#core-convert-ConversionService-API) that in turn can be added to any Mapper's `uses` attribute.
+Including the annotations and extensions defined in this project will generate a class acting as bridge between Dettonville's conventions and Spring's [ConversionService API](https://docs.spring.io/spring-framework/docs/current/reference/html/core.html#core-convert-ConversionService-API) that in turn can be added to any Mapper's `uses` attribute.
 See the [examples](https://github.com/dettonville/dettonville-spring-extensions/tree/master/examples) for details.

 <!--more-->